serenity-is/docs/api/js/corelib/variables/Config.md

 your root path is "/mysite/".
 This variable is automatically initialized by reading from a <link> element with ID "ApplicationPath" from current page, which is usually located in your _LayoutHead.cshtml file

+### cspNonce

+> **cspNonce**: `string`

+Gets the content Security Policy nonce value to be used in script/style tags.
+This is usually set from server side via a meta tag with name "csp-nonce".

 ### defaultReturnUrl()

 > **defaultReturnUrl**: (`purpose?`) => `string`